Home

 6. At hilltops and other places where visibility is obscured.

-7. Where there is risk of dazzle (where bright light makes it harder to see).
+7. Where there is a risk of being dazzled by bright light.

 8. When meeting other vehicles on narrow roads.